Corasinth/k-plus/README.md

 ## **Description**

-**Note** While the the information below is generally accurate and k-plus works for straightforward remapping, unfortunately strange issues seem to crop up while using the more elaborate functions in combination.
-Occasionally the hotkeys will fail, and rapid typing can even permanently disable the script until it is reloaded.
-The investigation into why this occurs is ongoing, but until resolved these issue make k-plus guaranteed functional only for simple remapping layers.

 K-plus is tool for enabling layers on non-mechanical keyboards that don't usually have access to alternate layouts.
 K-plus is built on [AutoHotKey Script v2-beta](https://lexikos.github.io/v2/docs/AutoHotkey.htm) and is therefore a Windows only tool.

 It's designed to be configurable and flexible; supporting as many layers as you'd like to include.
 Once configured, a compiled version (along with the `settings.ini` file) can easily be carried on a flash drive and run on any Windows device, letting you use your layers between devices.